 What is the difference between a 3 season sunroom vs a 4 season sunroom?
 The obvious answer - one season!
-A 3 season is built to be used in the warmer months of the year, which in Northeast Ohio can vary from a span of 5 to 8 months (if we’re lucky!).
+A 3 season is built to be used in the warmer months of the year, which can vary from a span of 5 to 8 months (if we’re lucky!).
 A 4 season sunroom is constructed to allow the sunroom to be used comfortably year round.
 There are three primary differences in the construction of these rooms: glass, insulation and a HVAC unit.

 Since windows/glass panes are the largest component of any type of sunroom the glass type used will effect the overall usability of the room.
 In a 3 season room, typically the windows have single pane tempered glass windows which offer minimal energy efficiency.
 In a 4 season room, high performing energy efficient windows are used throughout the entire room.
 The use of superior insulated glass reduces the loss of radiant heat in the winter and reduces the heat and ultraviolet rays from entering during the summer.